 I’ve authored several books on practical spirituality.

 I meet with clients both in-person and virtually.
-Please contact me to schedule a brief, introductory phone consultation.
+Please contact me to schedule an introductory phone consultation.
 There’s no obligation.

 Thank you for visiting.
 I look forward to hearing from you.